murchie85/twitterCyberMonitor/README.md

 ![image](assets/vulnerabilities/TWEETS.png)
 <br></br>
-The most popular user is: **CodeMonkeyZ**
+The most popular user is: **DrTedros**

-## .@dbongino Please reach out to me when you have time.
-I'll write up a quick report on parler issues and vulnerabili… https://t.co/BeudvSaPah
+## The need for a #COVID19 vaccine is very real.
+But it will not fix the vexing vulnerabilities afflicting us all.
+The… https://t.co/tdWE8I3D8v